 • There are strict departmental and university requirements governing incompletes.
 When an incomplete is issued, the University requires that the student must complete the course within twelve months of the beginning of the course, if the grade is not to convert to an F. For departmental requirements, see the department’s September 1, 2010 policy on incompletes.

-• Submission of two third-year review papers by the date one week prior to the first day of the fifth semester in the program or by the deadline agreed upon if an extension was granted; successful completion of the third-year review by the last day of classes of the sixth semester.
+• Submission of one third-year review paper by the date one week prior to the first day of the fifth semester in the program or by the deadline agreed upon if an extension was granted; until a paper passes, submission of a new or revised paper by each deadline set by the reviewing committee unless an extension was granted due to extenuating circumstances; successful completion of the third-year review by the beginning of the sixth semester.

 • Successful completion of the prospectus meeting by the last day of classes of the sixth semester.
 The thesis prospectus examination should satisfy the committee that the candidate can write a passing thesis meeting the description in the candidate's submitted prospectus.